-- A repeat year 6 may be advised within the stipulated maximum duration of the phase (four years) for failure to achieve graduation criteria. - Delayed graduation from 3-6 months under exceptional circumstances maybe recommended by the SAPC and approved by the Dean for failure to achieve the progression criteria. - Assessment components A.a., A.c and A.f must be satisfactorily completed by the end of period. - 4.
-Assessment components A.b., A.d and A.e, if satisfactorily completed previously need not be repeated. - 22.5.6.c A student failing in repeat year 6, will be withdrawn from the program. - 22.5.6.d A student choosing not to repeat Year 6, having failed to meet the graduation criteria, will also be counselled to withdraw from the program. - 22.5.7 Resit opportunities - 22.5.7.1 In phase 1 and 2 at the end of each semester: - If the cGPA is <2 a student is eligible to resit selected courses with grades C-. - If the cGPA≥2 a student is eligible to take the resit exam of courses with grades below C-.
+- 1. A repeat year 6 may be advised within the stipulated maximum duration of thephase (four years) for failure to achievegraduation criteria. - 2.
+Delayed graduation from 3-6 months under exceptional circumstances maybe recommended by the SAPC and approved by the Dean for failure to achieve the progression criteria. - 3.
+Assessment components A.a., A.c and A.f must be satisfactorily completed by the end of period. - 4.
+Assessment components A.b., A.d and A.e, if satisfactorily completed previously need not be repeated. - 22.5.6.c A student failing in repeat year 6, will be withdrawn from the program. - 22.5.6.d A student choosing not to repeat Year 6, having failed to meet the graduation criteria, will also be counselled to withdraw from the program. - 22.5.7 Resit opportunities - 22.5.7.1 In phase 1 and 2 at the end of each semester: - If the cGPA is <2 a student is eligible to resit selected courses with grades C- - If the cGPA≥2 a student is eligible to take the resit exam of courses with grades below C-.

 - In year 1, there is no limit on number of resit courses; in years 2 and 3, students are eligible to resit up to 3 courses. - The resit exams will be held after each semester; only courses of the relevant semester will be offered.
 The resit examination will be a single comprehensive examination contributing 100% to the course grade.
-A remedial/coaching program should be organized before the resit examination. - Maximum number of resit examinations for a course in one academic year - 1.
-Exam components (final or in-course) will be offered a maximum of 2 times in a course in an academic year. - a.
+A remedial/coaching programshould be organized before the resit examination. - Maximum number of resit examinations for a course in one academic year - 1.
+Exam components (final or in-course) will be offered a maximum of 2 times ina course in an academic year. - a.
 First, the original exam - b.
 A second time whether as resit or replacement - 2.
-Resit/replacement exam is valid for the end-course examination - 3.
-Approved absence in ICA will be compensated with a replacement examination.
+Resit/replacement exam is valid for the end-course examination - Approved absence in ICA will be compensated with a replacement examination.
 There will be no resit opportunity for ICA. - 4.
 Eligibility for the second run of the exam is based on recommendations by SAPC. - 2.
 The student will be awarded the higher of the grades achieved in the end course or the resit examination up to the grade required for achieving the progression criteria of cGPA 2 and a C-grade.

-22.5.7.2 In Phase 3 Resit/replacement exam will be offered once at the end of years 4 and 5 in up to 2 courses on the recommendation of the SAPC based on failure to achieve a cGPA of≥2 and C- grade per course for resit and approved absence for replacement.
+22.5.7.2 Resit/replacement exam will be offered once at the end of years 4 and 5 on the recommendation of the SAPC based on failure to fulfil the progression criteria for each year.
 Resit opportunities for Year 6 are detailed in section 22.5.6.a.

-22.1 Academic Probation
+22.6 Academic Probation